5 Fixes for Kernel Security Check Failure BSOD

 2. Either right-click on the first option and click “Run as administrator” or use the option in the right panel as indicated by the attached image.

 3. Once you open an elevated CMD window, type the command “chkdsk /f C:“, without the double commas.
-It is important to note that “C” represents the drive letter in which Windows has been installed.
-If your Windows is installed somewhere else, like “D” or “E“, change it accordingly.
+It is important to note that “C” represents the drive letter where Windows has been installed.
+If your Windows is installed elsewhere, like “D” or “E“, change it accordingly.

 4. If you get an error message stating, “The type of the file system is NTFS.
-Cannot lock current drive” then you will be given an option to perform a test on your next restart.
+Cannot lock current drive“, you will be given an option to perform a test on your next restart.
 Type “Y” after the question as shown in the image.

 5. Now restart your computer by pressing the Windows Icon in your taskbar >> Shutdown icon >> Restart.